Murder of April Tinsley

+The murder of April Tinsley is an American child murder case which occurred on April 1, 1988, when April Marie Tinsley, an eight-year-old girl from Fort Wayne, Indiana, was kidnapped, raped, and strangled to death.
+The murder went unsolved for more than thirty years and became one of Indiana's most infamous cold cases.

-April Marie Tinsley (March 18, 1980 – April 1, 1988) was an eight-year-old girl from Fort Wayne, Indiana, United States, who was kidnapped, raped, and murdered in 1988.
-Her killer left several anonymous messages and notes in the Fort Wayne area between 1990 and 2004, openly boasting about April's murder and threatening to kill again.
+Between 1990 and 2004, Tinsley's killer left a series of anonymous messages and notes in the Fort Wayne area openly boasting about the murder and threatening to kill again.
+The case was investigated by the Fort Wayne Police Department (FWPD) and the Federal Bureau of Investigation (FBI), and was covered in the television series America's Most Wanted, Crime Watch Daily, The Genetic Detective, and on the cable network Investigation Discovery.

-Via forensic genealogy, the Fort Wayne Police Department (FWPD) identified April's murderer as John Miller in July 2018.
+Using forensic genealogy, the FWPD identified Tinsley's killer as 59-year-old John Miller in July 2018.
 On December 21, Miller pleaded guilty and was sentenced to eighty years in prison on the charges of child molestation (rape) and murder.

-April's case was investigated by the FWPD and the Federal Bureau of Investigation (FBI) and was covered in the television series America's Most Wanted, Crime Watch Daily and The Genetic Detective, and on the cable network Investigation Discovery.

 Kidnapping and murder

 April Tinsley was a member of the children's choir at the Faith United Methodist Church, and a second-grader attending Fairfield Elementary School.
 On April 1, 1988, Good Friday, she was playing with two of her friends, and they were moving between houses.
 Tinsley went back to retrieve her umbrella and then disappeared around 3:00 pm.

 John Miller, who later pleaded guilty to murdering Tinsley, said he had planned to kidnap a child, but he had not seen April before abducting her.
 He said that he asked her to get into his car, and he took her to his trailer where he raped and killed her.
 At night, he took her body to a ditch.

 Tinsley's mother reported her daughter missing to the police when she did not arrive home for dinner that night.
 The initial search for Tinsley included 250 Fort Wayne police officers and 50 volunteers.
 A witness later reported seeing a white man in his 30s forcing a girl believed to be Tinsley into his blue pickup truck.

 A jogger found Tinsley's body on April 4, 1988, in a ditch just west of Spencerville, Indiana.
 Near the site, investigators found one of Tinsley's shoes and a sex toy in a shopping bag.
 A motorist later reported seeing a blue pickup truck near this site.
 Tinsley's autopsy report suggested she had been raped and then strangled to death.
 The report determined that she had been dead for about one or two days before she was discovered and that she had been placed in the ditch four hours before this discovery.

 Two local radio stations established a reward fund on April 5, 1988.
 Additional funds were established for Tinsley's burial and her family.
 Tinsley's memorial service was held on April 8, 1988, at the Faith United Methodist Church, and she was buried in the Greenlawn Memorial Park.